 Cock & Fire says Spurrier is happy in Columbia.
 The USC Board of Trustees has apparently approved a "restructured" deal for the OBC according to The State:

-As for Spurrier, the 62-year-old said he remains happy at USC and plans to sign the amended contract “in the next day or two.”
+As for Spurrier, the 62-year-old said he remains happy at USC and plans to sign the amended contract “in the next day or two.”"The right way," hmm?
+I don't want to give any Gamecock fans the vapors, or anything, but those are the exact words used by Florida hoops coach Billy Donovan -- right before he took (and later that week, left) the Magic job.

 “It wasn’t any big deal,” Spurrier said.
 “I was just trying to get it the right way.”